Primavalle: History

 In the same years, restoring and readjusting an old abandoned farmhouse, the nuns of the Congregation of the Poor Daughters of San Giuseppe Calasanzio established the Oasi di Primavalle, a social facility addressed to orphans and inmates' children, that later became a school.
 Later, other religious congregations established institutes in the borough, especially the Congregation of the Ursulines of the Agonizing Heart of Jesus and the Poor Servants of Divine Providence: the latter is in charge of the church of Santa Maria Assunta e San Giuseppe in Primavalle.

 When, during the fascist period, several new suburbs (the so-called borgate) were planned to house the population that was moving from the center of Rome after the demolitions provided by the 1931 city plan, a borgata was built near the Pineta Sacchetti, taking advantage of the preexisting roads and buildings.
-Primavalle was intended to host about 5,000 people coming from the areas where Via della Conciliazione and Via dei Fori Imperiali had been built.
-The construction of the new settlement began in 1936 by the Istituto Fascista Case Popolari (IFCP, Fascist Institute for Public Housing), while the municipality built a public dormitory.
-The first buildings were flanked by the huts and poor houses built by the laborers who already lived there.
-The area was, however, particularly poor and still after the Second World War the social services were scarce.
+Primavalle was intended to host about 5,000 people coming from the areas where Via della Conciliazione (then under construction with the demolition of the Spina di Borgo) and Via dei Fori Imperiali had been built, and from Porta Metronia and Monte Caprino.

+The new borgata also reorganized the precarious situation of many agricultural laborers from the nearby Fogaccia and Porcareccia estates, who had been housed in shacks that had already raised hygienic and social concerns within the Governatorate in the 1920s.
+The construction of the new settlement officially began in 1936 under the Istituto Fascista Case Popolari (IFCP, Fascist Institute for Public Housing).
+Previously, the Governatorate of Rome had built a public dormitory (which currently houses the Municipal Library and several municipal offices) alongside the huts and poor houses that residents had constructed independently using improvised materials and lacking all services.
+The area was particularly poor and still after the Second World War social services were scarce.
+Primavalle was located in an area largely isolated from the city center, like the other official borgate, with the additional disadvantage of difficult connections due to the depressions in the terrain that gave the area its name.